Sales tax and due diligence in an M&A

 Most companies have a good perspective on the taxability of their products and services in their home state.
 Where companies get into trouble is applying those rules to other states as they grow.
 Taxability differs across states and if you assume all states have the same rules as your home state, you can get into trouble.
 You can review the statutes yourself; however, sometimes statutes require interpretation, and a sales tax professional can help you draw the right conclusions.

-If your products and/or services are not deemed taxable in a state, then you do not need to collect sales tax on purchases and in most cases, you would not need to register for a sales tax permit.
+If your products and/or services are not deemed taxable in a state, then you do not need to collect sales tax on purchases and in most cases, you would not need to perform these types of tax registration.

 If you have determined you have nexus in a state and your products/services are taxable, your next step is registering with the state for sales and use tax purposes.